ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: ResNet-LDDMM, or LDDMM revisited

 We show in Fig. \ref{Fig:Example} both paths from a source shape (on the left) and a target shape (on the right).
 We illustrate the flows of velocity fields obtained for $L=10$ intermediate time-steps.
 We can see also how close are the deformed sources to the target shapes (from the absolute spatial deviations).
 The examples involving hands, shown in Fig. \ref{Fig:ExampleHands}, are particularly interesting (because of the nature of deformations possible for the hand) and challenging at the same time (as different neighboring fingers can exhibit opposite movements).
-Note that here we make use of $\cal D^{CD}$ as the data attachment term.
-The last example, depicted in a red box, shows a case where ResNet-LDDMM fails at matching corresponding fingers.
+The last example, depicted in a red box, shows a case where ResNet-LDDMM fails in matching corresponding fingers.
 In fact, while the transformation is a diffeomorphism (by swapping the index and middle fingers), an incorrect registration result is obtained.
-Algo. \ref{Algo:GeometricFramework} summarizes the steps for building a geodesic path connecting a source shape to a target shape using the output of Algo. \ref{Algo:ResNet-LDDMM}.
+Algo. \ref{Algo:GeometricFramework} summarizes the steps for building a geodesic path connecting a source shape to a target shape using the output transformations of Algo. \ref{Algo:ResNet-LDDMM}.
+Note that here we make use of the EMD distance $\cal D^{EMD}$ as data attachment term, more suitable to compare articulated shapes than the \textit{Chamfer's distance}.

-Now, to complete the picture and demonstrate the performance of ResNet-LDDMM in registering anatomical parts of the human body, we provide in Fig. \ref{Fig:CAExamples} several examples of optimal deformations.
-Shapes are 3D triangulated surfaces obtained from manual segmentation of MRI images (of different subjects).
-These include the whole heart, the liver, the femur, a heart's valve, the brain cortex and left and right ventricles (LV+RV) of the heart.
-In each row, we show the source shape on the left, the target shape on the right and discrete steps from the geodesic path connecting them generated via ResNet-LDDMM and Algo. \ref{Algo:GeometricFramework}.
+To demonstrate the performance of ResNet-LDDMM in registering anatomical parts of the human body, we provide in Fig. \ref{Fig:CAExamples} several examples of optimal deformations.
+Shapes are 3D triangulated surfaces obtained from manual segmentation of MRI images of different subjects.
+Note that here the $\cal D^{CD}$ distance is used to compute the data attachment term in Eq.(\ref{Eq:ResNet-LDDMM}).
+In each row, we show the source shape on the left, the target shape on the right and discrete steps from the geodesic path connecting them, except for the femur example, where both paths from the source to the target and inversely, are reported.